hodgesds/scx/scheds/rust/scx_gamer/README.md

 - Wine uprobe only works with system Wine installations (not Flatpak/Snap)
 - Cross-NUMA work stealing not implemented (local NUMA node preference only)

+**AI-Generated code limitations:**
+- Code correctness requires extensive testing and validation
+- Performance characteristics may vary across different hardware configurations
+- AI-generated BPF programs may not handle all edge cases
+- Long-term stability and maintenance considerations

 **Performance considerations:**
 - Results are hardware-specific (validation required per CPU architecture)
 - Game engine variations may affect benefit magnitude
+- AI-optimized code paths may not be optimal for all workloads
 - Long-term stability testing ongoing

 ## Contributing